JonathanR33/zfish-calorimetry/README.md

 and wavelet transform (script 4) of the measured heat dissipation rate form zebrafish embryos.
 A single example dataset (one biological replicate) is provided (example.csv and example.itc).
 Mathematical cell cycle modeling was computed using script 5.

-examples/ .csv | Example isothermal calorimetry dataset (one biological replicate) is provided (example.csv and example.itc) to follow the data analysis used in this work.
+examples/ | Example isothermal calorimetry dataset (one biological replicate) is provided (example.csv and example.itc) to follow the data analysis used in this work.

 # data
 This folder contains all experimental data (.csv) used in the publication.